rel407/students.sql/README.md

-# Student Database - Relational Database Project
+# Student Database - Relational Database Project: Part 2

 This project is part of the "Learn SQL by Building a Student Database: Part 2" course offered by [freeCodeCamp](https://www.freecodecamp.org/).
 It involves creating and interacting with a PostgreSQL database that stores information about students, their majors, and the courses they take.
 The project includes a PostgreSQL schema and bash script for querying and managing the student data.